Methodology

 5%

-Does the owner keep enough control over sources, fallback behavior, data handling, and auditability?
+Does the buyer keep enough control over sources, fallback behavior, data handling, auditability, risky advice, and human review points?

 Hands-on tested

-We installed, configured, or directly tested the tool enough to describe the setup path and practical tradeoffs.
+We installed, configured, or directly tested the tool enough to describe the setup path, practical tradeoffs, and boundaries for that scenario.

 We evaluated public docs, pricing, demos, user reports, screenshots, changelogs, and vendor materials without claiming live setup experience.